achansek/readMEDYANtraj/README.md

 Above command will store the filament coordinates  corresponding to run 1 and snapshot 10 as a 1d cell array in variable X.

 Similar options are available for other trajectory files as well.

+# Visualizing trjectory

+Please refer to the MEDYAN usage guide to see the steps to visualize the PDB file in VMD.